Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

 <a name="bring---up-the-pit-services-and-validate-pit-health"></a>
 ## 5. Bring-up the PIT Services and Validate PIT Health

+1. Initialize the PIT.

-1. Set the same variables from the `csi config init` step from earlier, and then invoke `pit-init.sh` to set up the PIT server for deploying NCNs.
+   The `pit-init.sh` script will prepare the PIT server for deploying NCNs.

-   > **Note:** `pit-init.sh` will re-run `csi config init`, copy all generated files into place, apply the CA patch, and finally restart daemons.
-This will also re-print the `metalid.sh` content in case it was skipped in the earlier step. **Re-installs** can skip running `csi config init` entirely and simply run `pit-init.sh` after gathering CSI input files into the `prep` directory.
+   > Set the `USERNAME` and `IPMI_PASSWORD` variables to the credentials for the BMC of the PIT node.
+   >
    > `read -s` is used in order to prevent the credentials from being displayed on the screen or recorded in the shell history.

    ```bash